 In situations of substance use disorder, the brain has been hijacked by the instant gratification of an immediate dopamine response.
 How can anything else be anywhere near as rewarding as the effect of the drug?
 The answer is both science and grace.

-Detox and Recovery is More Than Just Science
+Detox and Recovery Are More Than Just Science

 At the Coleman Network of Addiction Medicine, we see the combination of science and grace all the time.
 The bliss, the gratitude, the humility, the self-pride (in only the best way) as our patients begin to claim the identity of a person in recovery.